ubntc/go/batching/batbq/README.md

 ## Worker Scaling

 Internally batbq uses one or more [workers](./worker.go) to process data from the `input` channel.
 If the `Putter` (e.g., a `bigquery.Inserter`) is stalled, the worker will block.
-The worker will also block if an inserted batch of messages is not yet confirmed on the sender side using, i.e., if the `Ack()` calls are blocking.
+The worker will also block if an inserted batch of messages is not yet confirmed on the sender side, i.e., if one of the batch's `Ack()` call is blocking.

 Currently, a pipeline with slow senders or receivers is automatically given more workers to increase the concurrency level.
 This results in more batches being collected and sent concurrently via `output.Put(ctx, batch)`.
-All workers share the same `input` channel.
+However, all workers share the same `input <-chan batbq.Message` channel and the same `out Putter`.
+Both the data source and the output must support concurrent requests, i.e., `Ack()`, `Nack(error)`, and `Put(ctx, batch)` calls.